panpuchkov/pygitver/README.md

 * Bump version based on CHANGELOG

 ## Conventional Commits Rules
-Tool supports simplified Conventional Commits which are described in this section.
+The tool supports simplified Conventional Commits, which are described in this section.

 The commit message should be structured as follows:
 ```shell
 <type>[optional scope]: <description>
 ```

-The commit contains the following structural elements, to communicate intent to the consumers of your library:
+The commit contains the following structural elements to communicate intent to the consumers of your library:
 * `fix:` a commit of the type fix patches a bug in your codebase (this correlates with `PATCH` in Semantic Versioning).
 * `feat:` a commit of the type feat introduces a new feature to the codebase (this correlates with `MINOR` in Semantic Versioning).
 * `BREAKING CHANGE:` a commit that has a footer `BREAKING CHANGE:`, or appends a `!` after the type/scope, introduces a breaking API change (correlating with `MAJOR` in Semantic Versioning).
 A BREAKING CHANGE can be part of commits of any type.